dwestbury/EVO_multiSID/README.md

 ## Considerations:
 * This is an early work in progress, and I'm sure there are many bugs and opportunities for improvements to be made.
 * You will experience instability if you're using a cartridge like RetroReplay and tryin to use SIDs addressing in the $DE00-$DFE0 range.
 * I welcome suggestions and feedback, so please feel free to reach out to me at: DWestbury_505@msn.com

+## Grid Navigation & SID Selection Page

 ![Example Image](images/Grid%20Navigation%20Screen.png "Grid Navigation and SID Selection Page")